 Washington, DC, US

-Currently I’m serving as a Digital Services Expert at the White House Office of Management and Budget (OMB).
+Currently I’m serving as a Digital Services Expert at the White House Office of Management and Budget (OMB), Office of the Federal Chief Information Officer (OFCIO).

 My focus for the last few years has been on open data, open law & legislation, civic technology, and policy working at Sunlight Foundation and The OpenGov Foundation.
 Before that, I worked in many different spaces and types of organizations over the years – startups, client services, government contractors, etc.